Ameren (NYSE:AEE) Updates FY 2022 Earnings Guidance

 Ameren (NYSE:AEE – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided earnings per share guidance of $3.950-$4.150 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $4.050.
 The company issued revenue guidance of -.

-Ameren (NYSE:AEE – Get Rating) last posted its quarterly earnings results on Wednesday, February 16th.
-The utilities provider reported $0.48 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.01).
-Ameren had a return on equity of 10.31% and a net margin of 15.48%.
-During the same quarter last year, the company posted $0.46 earnings per share.
-As a group, research analysts expect that Ameren will post 4.03 EPS for the current fiscal year.
+A number of research firms have recently commented on AEE.
+BMO Capital Markets boosted their price target on shares of Ameren from $85.00 to $95.00 and gave the company an outperform rating in a research report on Wednesday, December 15th.
+Morgan Stanley lowered their price target on shares of Ameren from $90.00 to $87.00 and set an equal weight rating for the company in a research note on Friday, February 18th.
+Finally, Wells Fargo & Company lowered their price target on shares of Ameren from $96.00 to $95.00 and set an overweight rating for the company in a research note on Tuesday, February 22nd.
+Four investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $89.57.

-AEE has been the topic of a number of research analyst reports.
-BMO Capital Markets boosted their target price on Ameren from $85.00 to $95.00 and gave the stock an outperform rating in a research report on Wednesday, December 15th.
-Wells Fargo & Company cut their price target on Ameren from $96.00 to $95.00 and set an overweight rating for the company in a report on Tuesday, February 22nd.
-Finally, Morgan Stanley decreased their target price on shares of Ameren from $90.00 to $87.00 and set an equal weight rating on the stock in a research report on Friday, February 18th.
-Four research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and a consensus price target of $89.57.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, March 31st.
+Stockholders of record on Wednesday, March 9th will be paid a $0.59 dividend.
+This represents a $2.36 annualized dividend and a dividend yield of 2.72%.
+The ex-dividend date is Tuesday, March 8th.
+This is an increase from Ameren’s previous quarterly dividend of $0.55.
+Ameren’s dividend payout ratio is currently 57.29%.

-In related news, CEO Warner L. Baxter sold 57,000 shares of Ameren stock in a transaction on Tuesday, December 14th.
-The shares were sold at an average price of $87.31, for a total value of $4,976,670.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Company insiders own 0.56% of the company’s stock.
+In other news, SVP Mark C. Lindgren sold 1,175 shares of the stock in a transaction on Tuesday, March 1st.
+The shares were sold at an average price of $85.89, for a total value of $100,920.75.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, Chairman Warner L. Baxter sold 27,345 shares of the stock in a transaction on Tuesday, March 1st.
+The stock was sold at an average price of $85.21, for a total transaction of $2,330,067.45.
+The disclosure for this sale can be found here.
+In the last quarter, insiders sold 98,171 shares of company stock worth $8,490,103.
+Insiders own 0.56% of the company’s stock.

-Several large investors have recently modified their holdings of the stock.
-Parametric Portfolio Associates LLC increased its stake in shares of Ameren by 0.6% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 857,018 shares of the utilities provider’s stock worth $76,283,000 after buying an additional 5,120 shares during the last quarter.
-California State Teachers Retirement System increased its stake in Ameren by 2.2% during the fourth quarter.
-California State Teachers Retirement System now owns 438,987 shares of the utilities provider’s stock valued at $39,074,000 after purchasing an additional 9,419 shares during the last quarter.
-Allianz Asset Management GmbH increased its stake in Ameren by 0.3% during the fourth quarter.
-Allianz Asset Management GmbH now owns 136,428 shares of the utilities provider’s stock valued at $12,144,000 after purchasing an additional 450 shares during the last quarter.
-Sei Investments Co. increased its stake in Ameren by 27.4% during the fourth quarter.
-Sei Investments Co. now owns 110,212 shares of the utilities provider’s stock valued at $9,810,000 after purchasing an additional 23,713 shares during the last quarter.
-Finally, Marshall Wace LLP bought a new stake in Ameren during the fourth quarter valued at $6,100,000.
+Hedge funds have recently made changes to their positions in the business.
+Parametric Portfolio Associates LLC boosted its holdings in shares of Ameren by 0.6% during the 4th quarter.
+Parametric Portfolio Associates LLC now owns 857,018 shares of the utilities provider’s stock valued at $76,283,000 after purchasing an additional 5,120 shares during the last quarter.
+California State Teachers Retirement System grew its position in shares of Ameren by 2.2% during the fourth quarter.
+California State Teachers Retirement System now owns 438,987 shares of the utilities provider’s stock valued at $39,074,000 after purchasing an additional 9,419 shares in the last quarter.
+Allianz Asset Management GmbH grew its position in shares of Ameren by 0.3% during the fourth quarter.
+Allianz Asset Management GmbH now owns 136,428 shares of the utilities provider’s stock valued at $12,144,000 after purchasing an additional 450 shares in the last quarter.
+Sei Investments Co. grew its position in shares of Ameren by 27.4% during the fourth quarter.
+Sei Investments Co. now owns 110,212 shares of the utilities provider’s stock valued at $9,810,000 after purchasing an additional 23,713 shares in the last quarter.
+Finally, Marshall Wace LLP purchased a new position in shares of Ameren during the fourth quarter valued at about $6,100,000.
 Institutional investors and hedge funds own 75.47% of the company’s stock.

 About Ameren (Get Rating)